6 Introduction to the Command Line

 The only thing better than Greek food is Greek wine!

-Since variables can be reset to whatever you want, you can also store a number again:
+Since variables can be reset to whatever we want, we can also store a number again.

 GreekFood=7 #And, of course, we can overwrite with a number again too.